-Avanti has determined that the best strategy for selling the processed molybdenum concentrate produced from the Kitsault mine is to enter into off-take agreements with several selected end-users of the product.
+Avanti has determined that the best strategy for selling the processed molybdenum concentrate produced from the planned Kitsault mine is to enter into off-take agreements with several selected end-users of the product.
 Terms of these off-take agreements would vary depending on project financing conditions.

-Although Avanti has entered an off-take commitment Letter of Intent with one potential purchaser, consisting of 50% of production for the life of mine, the terms have not yet been finalized.
+In June 2013, Avanti Mining reported that it had entered into an off-take agreement with ThyssenKrupp Metallurgical Products GMBH for 50% of its total molybdenum production from its Kitsault Project for the life of the mine.